drocheam/optrace/docs/source/details/convolution.rst

 The spectrum is a constant with respect to the convolution expression and can therefore also be multiplied with the PSF.
 We define the new spectrally weighted PSF :math:`\text{psf}_S(x, y, \lambda)`.

-Convolution of channel-wise spectrally homogeneous RGB image and an RGB PSF
+Channel-wise spectrally homogeneous RGB image and RGB PSF
 -------------------------------------------------------------------------------

 Typically, the spectral profile of the image result is of no interest.